-Summer never lasts long enough especially for students and kids, and just when you are finally used to doing nothing, it comes that time of the year when the school starts again.
-That specific period can be very stressful since you have to buy new books, clothes, school supplies, dorm stuff and the list goes on.
+Summer never lasts long enough, especially for students and kids, and just when you are finally used to doing nothing, it comes that time of the year when school starts again.
+That specific period can be very stressful since you have to buy new books, clothes, school supplies, dorm stuff, and the list goes on.
 And don’t let us even start talking about packing all over again for a dorm.

 PDF Converter Ultimate

-We all know that students are buried with all kind of materials their professors are constantly sending them.
+We all know that students are buried with all kinds of materials their professors are constantly sending them.
 Since most of the materials are in PDF, students cannot add comments or make any changes to the document.
 In these situations, PDF Converter Ultimate can come in really handy.
 By using it you can convert PDFs to more than 20 popular file formats and vice versa for easy editing later.
-You can convert documents directly from your device, Gmail attachments or supported cloud services like iCloud, Dropbox, Google Drive and so on.
+You can convert documents directly from your device, Gmail attachments, or supported cloud services like iCloud, Dropbox, Google Drive, and so on.

 My Study Life

 This app will come in really handy if you need to organize your classes, assignments, and exams.
 Of course, this app has the ability to sync all your data to the cloud so it would be easily accessible across all your devices.
-Unlike traditional paper planners, by using this app you can see in real time your homework due and overdue dates, classes which intersects with your exams and much more.
+Unlike traditional paper planners, by using this app you can see in real-time your homework due and overdue dates, classes that intersect with your exams, and much more.
 The big plus is the fact that the app can work offline so you don’t have to worry about losing your internet connection.

 This one is an obvious choice.
 You won’t regret whatever cloud storage service you choose, and this time Dropbox deserved the place on the list.
-Using Dropbox you can store all kind of files on the cloud which can then be accessed from various devices wherever you are.
-The app has an option for collaborative working so you and your fellow colleges can work on the same document from different locations and at different times.
-You can even save documents or whole folders for offline use if you know you won’t be having the internet connection later.
+Using Dropbox you can store all kinds of files on the cloud which can then be accessed from various devices wherever you are.
+The app has an option for collaborative working so you and your fellow colleagues can work on the same document from different locations and at different times.
+You can even save documents or whole folders for offline use if you know you won’t be having an internet connection later.

 It’s up to you whether you will use these apps or not.
 We certainly recommend at least trying some of them and we guarantee, you won’t regret it.
 We would like to hear from you so please let us know in the comments below about the apps you use to increase your productivity.

-You can also check out our wider mobile apps category for reviews and suggestions.
+You can also check out our wider web apps category for reviews and suggestions.